imramesh222/expense-tracker-api/README.md

 # Django Expense & Income Tracker API

 ## Overview
 A RESTful API for tracking personal expenses and income with JWT authentication, tax calculation, and user access control.
+Built with Django, Django REST Framework, and SQLite for development.
+Suitable for internship/portfolio demonstration.

 ## Features
 - User registration and JWT login